 Partnerships

-Launched at the UN Climate Action Summit in September 2019, the REAP brings together an unprecedented range of stakeholders across the climate, humanitarian, and development communities with the aim of making 1 billion people safer from disaster by 2025.
+Launched at the UN Climate Action Summit in September 2019, and hosted by the International Federation of Red Cross and Red Crescent Societies (IFRC), the REAP brings together an unprecedented range of stakeholders across the climate, humanitarian, and development communities with the aim of making 1 billion people safer from disaster by 2025.